 There have been lengthy periods when the blood test is free to horse owners in the UK and Republic of Ireland so speak to your vet to see if this offer is running if you’re planning to have your horse tested.
 The cost of the test is subsidised by the company that makes the medication licensed for treating horses for this condition.

-Management of Cushing’s disease/PPID
+Management of Cushing’s disease/PPID in horses

 The most effective way to control the signs of Cushing’s (PPID) is with medication.
 In addition, supportive management such as clipping, dentistry and weight control will help ensure you’re providing the best quality of life possible for your horse and minimising the risk of complications, particularly laminitis.